Internet-of-People/mercury-rust/README.md

 ## Code structure

 Directories/crates of the project are
- - `home-protocol` is where you should start looking to understand the architecture.
-   It contains the basic definition of basic data structures, interfaces and network protocols plus some common utility code.
+ - `keyvault` provides hierarchical deterministic key generation for multiple different cipher suites and unified serialization of cryptographic components (public and secret keys, ids, signatures, etc).
+ - `osg` defines the basic profile data model and interfaces for the Open Social graph.
+ - `prometheus-cli` implements a command line tool as the simplest user interface to manage your profiles and relations in the Social Graph
+ - `home-protocol` contains the basics for network communication, defining services provided by home nodes operating the network and how clients can use these services.
-   Your starting point is maybe `protocol/mercury.capnp` describing a simple network protocol with Cap'n'Proto while `mercury-capnp/mod.rs` contains client and server implementations for Rust.
+   File `protocol/mercury.capnp` describes a simple network protocol with Cap'n'Proto while `mercury-capnp/mod.rs` contains client and server implementations for Rust.
- - `home-node` implements a server for the protocol.
+ - `home-node` implements the server side by providing the services of the protocol to clients.
- - `connect` implements a client library.
+ - `connect` implements the client side of the protocol.
+This includes an admin API to manage your profiles an dApp SDK providing common building blocks to create distributed applications.
+   It also contains work towards a service daemon serving these APIs via JsonRpc.
+ - `examples/TheButton` is a sample distributed application built on the dApp SDK
- - `test` contain integration tests to check if our server and client implementation work together as expected.
+ - `test` and `prometheus-test` contain integration tests between different crates.
  - `storage` contains experimentation on a generic storage layer using hash-based "indexing" that could use IPFS, BitTorrent, StoreJ, etc as a simple plugin.
+ - `forgetfulfuse` contains experiments with a filesystem that is readable only temporarily, planned to be used for protecting sensitive data, e.g. your keys

 Copyright © 2017-2019
 Libertaria Ventures LLP, UK
 Decentralized Society Foundation, PA